 What is a cerebral aneurysm?

 A cerebral aneurysm is a bulge in a weak area of the wall of a brain artery.
-It puffs out like a small balloon.
+It puffs out like a small balloon and fills with blood.
 It is also called an intracranial aneurysm or brain aneurysm.
-The bulge is also known as a bleb.
-It makes the artery more likely to tear (rupture) in that spot.
+This bulge makes the artery more likely to tear (rupture) in that spot.

-A cerebral aneurysm more often happens in an artery under the front part of the brain.
-But arteries anywhere in the brain can get an aneurysm.
+A cerebral aneurysm occurs more often in arteries at the base of the brain.
+But it may occur in arteries anywhere in the brain.

 A normal artery wall is made up of 3 layers.
 The wall where the aneurysm forms is thin and weak.
 The weak area is caused by too little muscle in the artery wall.
 There are several types of aneurysms.
 They are:

 Berry (saccular) aneurysm.
-This is the most common type of cerebral aneurysm.
+This type is the most common.
+It is typically found in arteries at the base of the brain.
 It looks like a berry with a narrow stem.
 More than 1 of these may occur at the same time.

 Fusiform aneurysm.
 This type bulges out on all sides.
 This forms a dilated artery.
 This type is often linked to atherosclerosis.

 Dissecting aneurysm.
 This type is caused by a tear along the length of the artery in the inner layer of the artery wall.
 Blood leaks in between the layers of the wall.
-This may cause 1 side of the artery wall to balloon out.
+It may cause 1 side of the artery wall to balloon out.
 Or it may block blood flow through the artery.
 This type of aneurysm usually happens from a traumatic injury.
-But they can also happen on their own.
+But it can also happen all of a sudden from an unknown cause.

 Mycotic aneurysm.
-If bacteria spread in the blood, they can infect the artery wall.
-This weakens the wall and can turn into an aneurysm.
+If bacteria spreads in the blood, an infection may develop in the artery wall.
+This weakens the wall of the artery, causing a bulging aneurysm to form.
 More than 1 of these often occur at the same time.
-They are at higher risk of bleeding than other types.
-They are uncommon.
+They are at higher risk of bleeding and serious complications than other types.
+This type is less common.

-Most cerebral aneurysms don't cause symptoms.
-Most are small.
+Most small cerebral aneurysms don't cause symptoms.
 They are less than 0.4 inches (10 millimeters) across.
 Smaller aneurysms may be less likely to break.

 What causes a cerebral aneurysm?